Learning to Hugo Part 4: Shortcodes and Archetypes

 Tweet

 Hugo has a number of built in shortcodes.
-For example, there is a Twitter shortcode which takes the tweet ID and creates an embedded tweet (2023 edit…this will no longer work because of Elon, but there is a fix, see here ).
-Find the tweet you’re after and hit the share button, from there you can grab the tweet’s URL.
+For example, there is a Twitter shortcode which takes the tweet ID and creates an embedded tweet (2023 edit…this will no longer work because of Elon, but there is a fix, read in this blog post).
+Find the tweet you are after and hit the share button, from there you can grab the tweet’s URL.

 picture of a tweet pointing at the share icon